 Bourbon Cataratas do Iguaçu Resort is another beautiful resort, a little bit outside of town of Foz do Iguaçu, but only a short taxi ride (5 min) or long walk (35 min) compared to earlier mentioned accommodation on the Brazilian side (14-24 km).
 Other, budget-friendlier options in or close to the city center are for example Pietro Angelo in the center and Pequeno Paraíso.
-For backpackers I would recommend Hostel Bambu.
-All of these accommodation have outdoor pools and excellent reviews.
+For backpackers I would recommend Tetris Container Hostel.
+All of these accommodation have outdoor pools, good location and excellent reviews.

 Map Iguazu Falls

 This mobile friendly map includes most things mentioned in this article and more!
 It is smartphone friendly; you can use it easily via Google Maps.
 Click on the top left icon to open the menu.
 To customize the map to your interests, simply (un)select categories.
 Via Google Drive you can copy it to your folder of My Google Maps.

 Interested to read more articles about Argentina?
 Check out the Argentina Blog Archives.